vitejs/vite-plugin-react-pages/doc-site/README.md

 ## How to use

-- `npm run dev` and play with the local dev envirenment.
+- `npm run dev` and play with the local dev environment.
 - `npm run build` and serve the `dist`.
 - `npm run ssr` and serve the `dist`.
 You can disable javascript in your browser, to verify if it can still render.
 - `npm run deploy` deploy the project onto github page.